-AIReal Yoga™ really is yoga, we use the hammock as a prop for yoga asanas and postures.
-It was designed for all levels of yoga and all styles of yoga, from gentle therapeutic to power or vinyasa flow.
+Aerial Fitness uses the hammock as a prop for Strength, Stretches and Balance.
+It was designed for all levels from gentle therapeutic to power and dance.

-AIReal Yoga is equally beneficial for beginners and advanced students.
+AIReal Fitness is equally beneficial for beginners and advanced students.

 Flipping upside down encourages delivery of fresh blood to your heart, which provides more efficient